lab1092/blender-manual_ja/manual/constraints/transform/limit_rotation.rst

-Similarly, if its owner has an internal rotation that is beyond the limit, rotating it back into the limit area will appear to do nothing until the internal rotation values are back within the limit threshold (unless you enabled the :guilabel:`For Transform` option, see below).
+Similarly, if its owner has an internal rotation that is beyond the limit, rotating it back into the limit area will appear to do nothing until the internal rotation values are back within the limit threshold (unless you enabled the *For Transform* option, see below).

 Setting equal the min and max values of an axis, locks the owner's rotation around that axis...
-Although this is possible, using the :guilabel:`Transformation Properties` axis locking feature is probably easier.
+Although this is possible, using the *Transformation Properties* axis locking feature is probably easier.

 This transform does not constrain the bone if it is manipulated by the IK solver.
 For constraining the rotation of a bone for IK purposes,